-In order for the Agricultural & Natural Resources Policy Internship Program to consider your candidacy, all documents must be received (not simply postmarked) by 5:00pm on the listed application deadline.
+In order for the Policy Internship Programs Office to consider your candidacy, all documents must be received (not simply postmarked) by 5:00pm Central on the listed application deadline.

 - Official college transcript(s)